mezcel/printf-time/README.md

 This app is a C refresher as well as an exercise in using the CLI to debug in GDB.
 I deliberately omitted the ```string.h``` library to force myself to manually perform C string manipulations.

 The program is in the [C_Source](./C_Source/) folder.

-*Why C ?*

-Just for the portability between Cpp and C#.

 #### Feature algorithms: